cake-build/website/input/docs/writing-builds/tools/installing-tools.md

 Cake provides different ways to install tool executables available as NuGet packages as part of a build.

-If you want to compare different ways to run external tools after installation, see [Running tools](running-tools).
+If you want to compare different ways to run external tools after installation, see [Running tools](running-tools.md)

 | Installation method              | Cake .NET Tool | Cake Frosting | Cake.Sdk |
 |----------------------------------|----------------|---------------|----------|